-MARKET_LEVERAGE Market leverage is the ratio of total assets (TA) minus book equity (EQ) plus market capitalization (MCAP) divided by the market capitalization of the bank: MARKET_LEVERAGE = $\frac{\text{TA-EQ+MCAP}}{\text{MCAP}}$.
+Market leverage is the ratio of total assets (TA) minus book equity (EQ) plus market capitalization (MCAP) divided by the market capitalization of the bank: MARKET_LEVERAGE = $\frac{TA-EQ+MCAP}{MCAP}$.
 We average daily market capitalization over a given quarter and use reported quarterly values of total assets and book equity to compute MARKET_LEVERAGE.
-If bank equity market values remain constant, MARKET_LEVERAGE will likely decrease following the introduction of stricter capital requirements, either because banks increase their equity proportion directly, or by shrinking overall assets (the latter option is supported by the evidence from Gropp et al. (2019) and the results in subsection IV.A).
-However, if the market value of equity is declining, this can potentially dampen the effect on MARKET_LEVERAGE or even increase it.
+If bank equity market values remain constant, MARKET_LEVERAGE will likely decrease following the introduction of stricter capital requirements, either because banks increase their equity proportion directly, or by shrinking overall assets (the latter option is supported by the evidence between EBA and non-EBA banks well after the capital exercise as being solely due to higher capital requirements.

+from Gropp et al. (2019) and the results in Section IV.A).
+However, if the market value of equity is declining, this can potentially dampen the effect on MARKET LEVERAGE or even increase it.